hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_rule_group.html.markdown

 The `tcp_flag` block supports the following arguments:

 * `flags` - (Required) Set of flags to look for in a packet.
-AWS Vanta checks only the part of the packet specified in `masks`.
+AWS Network Firewall checks only the part of the packet specified in `masks`.
 Valid values: `FIN`, `SYN`, `RST`, `PSH`, `ACK`, `URG`, `ECE`, `CWR`.

 * `masks` - (Optional) Set of values describing the part of the packet that you want to check for the flags.
 To inspect the entire packet, leave this empty.